gghavoc/realtime-chat/README.md

 ---
 <br /><br/><br/>
 ```
-This is just a personal project that I made while learing Java.
+This is just a personal project that I made while learning Java.
 Nothing serious.
 ```